dsabdrashitov/lua-wnp-rpc/README.md

 Goal: make Lua <-> python RPC over NamedPipe

-Current status: Implemented object serialization-deserialization (with recurrent tables).
+Current status: Implemented receiving of ingoing calls and making outgoing calls.
+Limited to only one root function.
+Transfer of remote functions is not implemented yet.